HitLuca/digitalocean-firewalls-ip-changer/README.rst

 This project works using poetry (https://python-poetry.org/docs/) to create a virtual environment and not pollute system interpreters.
 Make sure to install it in order to use this project.

+This project also requires doctl, a DigitalOcean cli interface.
+For this reason, first do the following:

+* Install Doctl to use the DigitalOcean APIs (https://github.com/digitalocean/doctl/blob/master/README.md)
+* Log in to the DigitalOcean service using doctl

+A guide that describes all the features of doctl can be found `here <https://www.digitalocean.com/community/tutorials/how-to-use-doctl-the-official-digitalocean-command-line-client>`_.
+After doctl is installed, install the project by running:

 .. code-block:: bash

     git clone https://github.com/HitLuca/digitalocean-firewalls-ip-changer
     cd digitalocean-firewalls-ip-changer
     poetry install

 Running the project
 -------------------